Layoff and Reduction

 |Special considerations for employees||If any employees scheduled to be laid off have indicated an interest in retirement, ensure that they have sufficient notice so that they can plan the timing of retirement to coincide with the layoff effective date if possible.

-Identify any professional staff who have accrued more than 240 hours of annual leave, and make sure they understand the annual leave payout limitations of the Professional Staff Program.
+Identify any professional staff who have accrued more than 240 hours of vacation time off, and make sure they understand the vacation time off payout limitations of the Professional Staff Program.

 Layoff notification planning